tonigi/matlab_save_presentation/README.md

 - Writes arbitrary figures/diagrams (like _saveas_)
 - Append to existing presentation, or replace
 - Does not require OpenOffice/LibreOffice to be installed
-- Does not use COM or other IPC processes
 - Output conforms to the OASIS document standard
+- Does not use COM or other IPC

 Note that ODP presentations can be converted to PPT with the [unoconv](http://dag.wiee.rs/home-made/unoconv/) software (but it requires OO/LO to be installed).